kartik-paliwa1/Know-Your-Age/README.md

 Overall, this project provides a practical, beginner-friendly example of containerizing a simple application — making it a great starting point for learning Docker and DevOps workflows.

-Got it!
-Here’s your **Setup and Usage** section written in that style, tailored for your Go age calculator project starting from Docker setup:

 ---